wences-sanchez/Knowledge-Base/pages/Python Crash Course (highlights).md

 		  describe_pet(animal_type='hamster', pet_name='harry')

-		  describe_pet(‘hamster', ‘harry') #card
+		  describe_pet(‘hamster', ‘harry') #car
 			- The function describe_pet() hasn’t changed.
 But when we call the function, we explicitly tell Python which parameter each argument should be matched with.
 When Python reads the function call, it knows to assign the argument 'hamster' to the parameter animal_type and the argument 'harry' to pet_name.
 The output correctly shows that we have a hamster named Harry.

 			  The order of keyword arguments doesn’t matter because Python knows where each value should go.
 		- -
 		- -
-		- Print via a function in Python a list without being able to modify it. #card
+		- Print via a function in Python a list without being able to modify it. #car
 			- print_models(unprinted_designs[:], completed_models)
 		- -
 		- -
-		- Design a function which contains unlimited arguments. #card
+		- Design a function which contains unlimited arguments. #car
 			- def make_pizza(*toppings):
 			    """Print the list of toppings that have been requested.""" print(toppings)
 		- -
 		- -
-		- Explain how unlimited function parameters works in Python #card
+		- Explain how unlimited function parameters works in Python #car
 			- The asterisk in the parameter name *toppings tells Python to make an empty tuple called toppings and pack whatever values it receives into this tuple.
 The print() call in the function body produces output showing that Python can handle a function call with one value and a call with three values.
 It treats the different calls similarly.
 Note that Python packs the arguments into a tuple, even if the function receives only one value
 		- -
 		- -
-		- Can you pass infinite key-value entries to a function in Python? #card
+		- Can you pass infinite key-value entries to a function in Python? #car id:: 63401530-b203-4650-8dc7-9d4bbded4a5b
 			- def build_profile(first, last, **user_info):
 			       """Build a dictionary containing everything we know about a user."""
 			  ➊     user_info['first_name'] = first